pulp/pulp_python/docs/admin/guides/rbac.md

 This access condition checks if the user has the supplied permission on the index (distribution) itself.
 If no permission is specified for the method then it will use `python.view_pythondistribution` as its default.

+### `package_permission_check`

+This access condition checks PackagePermissionGuard for package-level permissions.
+It extracts the package name from the request (from URL path for downloads,from filename for uploads) and checks if the user/group has permission for that specific package in the guard's policy.
+This condition is used by default in PyPI upload endpoints to enable package-level upload control when a PackagePermissionGuard is attached to the distribution.

+- For downloads: Checks `download_policy` and denies only if package in policy and user/group is not.
+- For uploads: Checks `upload_policy` and denies access if package not in policy or user/group not allowed

 !!! note
-    Both access condition methods are compatible with the Pulp Domains feature.
+    All access condition methods are compatible with the Pulp Domains feature.